 The Town plans to use its capital improvement program funding to construct this phase in conjunction with phase 6.
 Please see the Overall Concept Plan

 The North Main Street Bridge is located just north of Wyndwood Road and Linbrook Road.
 This bridge was originally constructed in 1901 and is in need of a major rehabilitation.
-The Town hopes to start prior to the spring of 2018.
+The Town is in the final design stage.
 During the bridge work, North Main Street will be reduced from four lanes to two and one sidewalk will remain open at a time.
 Significant delays are anticipated so motorists should seek alternate routes.
 A temporary traffic signal will be installed at the North Main Street intersection with Wyndwood Road and Linbrook Road to assist motorists and pedestrians.